 - Limiting Authority of Trustee – A Trust Protector can monitor discretionary distributions to the Beneficiaries, essentially putting a stopgap on the authority of the Trustee.
 This is common in Special Needs Trusts where a Trustee might not have all of the tools or all of the knowledge necessary when it comes to handling the very specific needs of certain beneficiaries.
 It will be also especially important when you, as Grantor, are uncertain about the abilities or long-term honesty of Trustees you may have named reluctantly.

 Trust Protector Fees

-If the thought of incurring extra fees may keep you from considering a Trust Protector, consider this: Trust Protector compensation is not provided until the Trust Protector has to act, and Trust Protector fees must be reasonable, by law.
+If the thought of incurring extra fees may keep you from considering a Trust Protector, consider this: Trust Protector compensation is not provided until the Trust Protector has to act, and the fees for Trust Protector services must be reasonable, by law.

-Also consider that the typical cost of going to Probate Court to make any change to a trust currently runs about $10,000–and that’s assuming no one objects to the change.
+Also consider that the typical cost of going to Probate Court to make any change to a trust currently runs about $10,000–and that’s assuming no one disputes the change.

 One commonly asked question is whether you can add a Trust Protector to a trust you already have.
 The answer is yes, if you’ve already written a Trust and didn’t include a Trust Protector, you can go back and have your attorney add a Trust Protector clause.

 At our California Estate Planning firm, it is the default policy to recommend a Trust Protector clause in most trusts.
 We feel the potential benefits and safeguards are too important to ignore.

 However, not all Estate Attorneys do so, or even know what “Trust Protector” means!